georgejkaye/georgejkaye.github.io/_pages/projects/projects.md

 ## [Theorem Prover](https://github.com/georgejkaye/theorem-prover)
 ![Theorem Prover](/images/projects/theorem-prover.jpg)
-A simple theorem prover that uses resolution to prove or disprove theorems in a variety of formats (such as a set of expressions and a conclusion, or the widely used DIMACS format), using propositional resolution or the Davis–Putnam–Logemann–Loveland (DPLL) algorithm.
+Made for a university programming assignment, a simple theorem prover that uses resolution to prove or disprove theorems in a variety of formats (such as a set of expressions and a conclusion, or the widely used DIMACS format), using propositional resolution or the Davis–Putnam–Logemann–Loveland (DPLL) algorithm.

-Made for a university programming assignment.

 ## [Ballin'](https://github.com/georgejkaye/ballin-game)
 ![Theorem Prover](/images/projects/ballin.jpg)